yatharth711/blog_app/README.md

 ## Current Status of the V1.0

 - Backend for the entire application follows the Spring MVC architecture.
-The java/main/src has been split into 5 different packages with a
+The src/main/java has been split into 6 different packages.
+This is a work in progress application and has not been completed yet, the CRUD controllers for teh application has been made under the controller section.